-Shirellda Terry (pictured above), the 18-year-old who went missing July 10 after leaving her summer job, was identified Tuesday by authorities as the third victim of alleged serial killer Michael Madison.
+Shirellda Terry, the 18-year-old who went missing July 10, 2013 after leaving her summer job, was identified Tuesday by authorities as the third victim of alleged serial killer Michael Madison.

-Madison, 35, (pictured below left) was arrested after a standoff with police and a search of nearby vacant houses led to the discovery of three bodies in the fetal position wrapped in trash bags.
+Madison, 35, was arrested after a standoff with police and a search of nearby vacant houses led to the discovery of three bodies in the fetal position wrapped in trash bags.

-Madison was charged with aggravated murder after three bodies were discovered in the suburb of East Cleveland.
+Madison was charged with aggravated murder after the bodies were discovered in the suburb of East Cleveland.
 Police say that Madison may have been inspired by notorious convicted serial killer Anthony Sowell.

 Madison’s other alleged victims were Shetisha Sheeley, 28, and Angela Deskins, 38.
 He is being held on $6 million bail after being charged with three counts each of aggravated murder and kidnapping.